t9tio/tomato-pie/blog/categories-feature.md

 ## About Tomato Pie

-The two major part of tomato-pie is the todo list and the "tomato-pie"(tomatoes around a clock).
+The two major part of tomato-pie is the todo list and the "tomato-pie"(the clock with tomatoes around).
 User can start a tomato of a todo and the tomato history is shown directly around the clock.
 Which provide a rough measurement of your working status of last 12 hours.

 ![](https://raw.githubusercontent.com/timqian/images/master/about-tomato-pie.gif)